mannansiddiqui/Deploy-a-React-app-for-development-and-production-environments/README.md

-# Deploy a React app for development and production environments
+# Create a React app and Deploy it for development and production environment on the EC2 instance

 #### Description: